Welcome to your new home

 We also know the people you meet in res can become lifelong friends.
-Residence Assistants (RAs) are always organizing great floor events tailored to your community’s interests so you can meet people and socialize in a healthy and safe atmosphere.
+The Community Assistant Team (CATs) are always organizing great floor events tailored to your community’s interests so you can meet people and socialize in a healthy and safe atmosphere.

 Great ideas wanted!

 You not only have the opportunity to participate in events, but can also play a role in their planning and execution.
 Your residence life staff will be looking for your help, involvement and ideas to make your residence experience the best it can be.
 If you have an idea for an event or activity in residence, please contact the Residence Life Manager or the Student Life Administrator for guidance and support.